-Yes, it can be scary, because we don’t know what He will say.
-Yes, it can be scary because we may not hear a clear answer.
+It can be scary, because we don’t know what God will say.
+It can be scary because we may not hear a clear answer.
 But as I said above, relationship is the endgame for God.
-So rest assured: He wants to hear from you.
-He loves when you turn toward Him, He loves hearing your voice calling His name.
-The faith that is required to engage Him in this process pleases Him.
+So rest assured: God wants to hear from you.
+God loves when you turn toward Him.
+God loves hearing your voice calling His name.
+The faith that is required to engage God in this process pleases Him.

 Once you have asked, don’t forget to listen.
 And to keep listening.
-He may not answer right away, He may not answer how you want or through the means you expect, but He will answer.
-Even if His answer is simply, You choose.
-(If what you hear contradicts the Bible or your common sense, that’s not Him.)Asking God real questions requires vulnerability.
-Click To Tweet
+God may not answer right away, He may not answer how you want or through the means you expect, but He will answer.
+Even if God’s answer is simply, You choose.
+(If what you hear contradicts the Bible or your common sense, however, that’s probably not God.)

 2. Trial and error

 This might sound foolhardy or imprecise, but it’s actually not a bad method.
 Because guess what?
 We actually have freedom to make mistakes!
-We are God’s children, and He will still love us.
+We are God’s children, and God will still love us.

 Why not just try something and see how it turns out?

-Sometimes we take these things too seriously, more seriously than God himself.
+Sometimes we take these things too seriously, more seriously than God himself does.
 God enjoys watching us discover things for ourselves.
-Like a parent joyfully watching as their toddler learns to walk, so God delights in our process.
+Like a parent joyfully watches as their toddler learns to walk, so God delights in our process.
 We fall down, we are awkward, we are not experts, but He delights in us just the same because we are His.
-Your worth and value does not come from what you do.
+Your worth and value do not come from what you do.
 Don’t forget that.

 3. Take fear out of the equation.
 Look for joy.